 The lawsuit alleges that CEO violated an Illinois law called the Biometric Information Privacy Act (“BIPA”) by collecting Illinois employees’ finger scan data on a timekeeping system without obtaining their prior written consent.
 CEO denies any wrongdoing and maintains that it has not violated any laws.
 The settlement does not establish who is correct, but rather is a compromise to end the lawsuit and avoid the uncertainties and expenses associated with ongoing litigation.

-You can learn more about the lawsuit or review the Settlement Agreement by contacting Class Counsel, The Fish Law Firm P.C., at (630) 355-7590.
+You can learn more about the lawsuit or review the Settlement Agreement by contacting Class Counsel, Fish Potter Bolaños, P.C.
+P.C., at (630) 355-7590.

 Who Is Included in the Settlement?

 The settlement includes all current and former employees of CEO who worked at facilities in the State of Illinois who had their fingers scanned and collected, captured, received, or otherwise obtained or disclosed by CEO without providing prior written authorization AND who have not released their claims pursuant to a settlement agreement following notice of this pending action (“Class Members”).

 What Can I Get Out of the Settlement?